Augmentations are Sheaves: The augmentation category of a Legendrian link

 \subsection{Examples}

-Here we present computations of the augmentation category for the Legendrian unknot and the Legendrian trefoil, as well as an application of the augmentation category to the Legendrian mirror problem.
+Here we present computations of the augmentation category\footnote{For some computations of the sheaf category of a similar spirit, see \cite[section 7.2]{STZ}.} for the Legendrian unknot and the Legendrian trefoil, as well as an application of the augmentation category to the Legendrian mirror problem.

 These calculations require computing the \dga{} for the $m$-copy of the knot.
 For this purpose, each of the $m$-copy perturbations described in Section~\ref{ssec:augcatdef}, front projection $m$-copy and Lagrangian projection $m$-copy, has its advantages and disadvantages.
 The advantage of the Lagrangian $m$-copy is that its \dga{} can be computed directly from the \dga{} of the original knot by Proposition~\ref{prop:mcopyMultiple}; for reference, we summarize this computation and the resulting definition of $\Aug(\Lambda)$ in Section \ref{sec:aug-knot}, assuming $\Lambda$ is a knot with a single base point.
 The advantage of the front $m$-copy is that it has fewer Reeb chords and thus simplifies computations somewhat: that is, if we begin with the front projection of the knot, resolving and then taking the Lagrangian $m$-copy results in more crossings (because of the $x,y$ crossings) than taking the front $m$-copy and the resolving.
 We compute for the unknot using the Lagrangian $m$-copy and for the trefoil using the front $m$-copy, to illustrate both.